Monitor lizard: Distribution

 The various species cover a vast area, occurring through Africa, the Indian subcontinent, to China, the Ryukyu Islands in southern Japan, south to Southeast Asia to Thailand, Malaysia, Brunei, Indonesia, the Philippines, New Guinea, Australia, and islands of the Indian Ocean and the South China Sea.
-The West African Nile monitor (Varanus stellatus) is now found in South Florida.
+They have also been introduced outside of their natural range, for instance, the West African Nile monitor is now found in South Florida.
 Monitor lizards also occurred widely in Europe in the Neogene, with the last known remains in the region dating to the Middle Pleistocene.

 Habits and diet

-Most monitor lizards are almost entirely carnivorous, consuming prey as varied as insects, crustaceans, arachnids, myriapods, mollusks, fish, amphibians, reptiles, birds, and mammals.
+Most monitor lizards are almost entirely carnivorous, consuming prey as varied as insects, crustaceans, arachnids, myriapods, molluscs, fish, amphibians, reptiles, birds, and mammals.
 Most species feed on invertebrates as juveniles and shift to feeding on vertebrates as adults.
-Deer make up about 50% of the diet of adults of the largest species, Varanus komodoensis.
-In contrast, three arboreal species from the Philippines, Varanus bitatawa, Varanus mabitang, and Varanus olivaceus, are primarily fruit eaters.
-Although normally solitary, groups as large as 25 individual monitor lizards are common in ecosystems that have limited water resources.
+Deer make up about 50% of the diet of adult Komodo dragons, the largest monitor species.
+In contrast, three arboreal species from the Philippines, Varanus bitatawa, V. mabitang, and V. olivaceus, are primarily fruit eaters.

 Biology

-The genus Varanus is considered unique among animals in that its members are relatively morphologically conservative, yet show a very large size range.
-Finer morphological features such as the shape of the skull and limbs do vary, though, and are strongly related to the ecology of each species.
+Monitor lizards are considered unique among animals in that its members are relatively morphologically conservative, yet show a very large size range.
+However, finer morphological features such as the shape of the skull and limbs do vary, and are strongly related to the ecology of each species.

+Like snakes, monitor lizards have highly forked tongues that act as part of the "smell" sense, where the tips of the tongue carry molecules from the environment to the a sensory organ in the skull called the Jacobson's organ.
+The forked apparatus allows for these lizards to sense boundaries in the molecules they collect, almost smelling in "stereo".
+While most reptiles possess taste buds, monitor lizards and likely snakes as well completely lack taste buds.
+Merten's water monitor, the most aquatically adapted monitor species, is uniquely capable of using its sense of smell underwater to locate and capture prey.